sungung/groovy-email-report/README.md

 groovy-email-report running on Spring Boot framework with Maven build.
 Get the code and then run mvn package.
-Java version 1.7.X used with Maven 3.1.X
+Java version 1.7.X used with Maven 3.1.X 'mvn package' runs unit tests and return some failures, then try to start fakeSMTP and rerun 'mvn package'

 ## Tests

-Default application shall run on port 9000, you can run below line to run the tests.
+To start application, enter 'mvn spring-boot:run", default application shall run on port 9000, you can run below line to run the tests.

 curl http://127.0.0.1:9000/report/BrewerReport/user@helloworld.com

-To check email integration, fakeSMTP(https://nilhcem.github.io/FakeSMTP) is very useful.
+To check email integration, I found fakeSMTP(https://nilhcem.github.io/FakeSMTP) is very useful.